VHaardt/GL-OBI_Shadow-Removal/README.md

 The results reported in the paper are calculated by the `matlab` script.
 Details refer to `evaluation/measure_shadow.m`. ...

 ## Results
-#### Evaluation on ISTD+ with traditional way of caluclating evaluation metrics
+#### Quantitative comparison with state-of-the-art methods on ISTD+, using the standard way of calculating the evaluation metrics.
-The evaluation results on ISTD+ are as follows
+The evaluation results are as follows

 | **Method**                 | **PSNR (S) ↑** | **SSIM (S) ↑** | **MAE (S) ↓** | **PSNR (NS) ↑** | **SSIM (NS) ↑** | **MAE (NS) ↓** | **PSNR (ALL) ↑** | **SSIM (ALL) ↑** | **MAE (ALL) ↓** |
 |----------------------------|----------------|----------------|---------------|-----------------|-----------------|----------------|------------------|------------------|-----------------|